-Finally, your “gut feeling” can play a large roll in deciding whether or not to retain a particular law firm or attorney.
-After speaking with an attorney on the phone or attending a face-to-face consultation, you will probably have a good idea whether or not that attorney is best for your case.
+Finally, your “gut feeling” can play a large role in deciding whether or not to retain a particular law firm or attorney.
+After speaking with an attorney on the phone or attending a face-to-face consultation about your legal options, you will probably have a good idea whether or not that attorney is best for your case.

 In the eyes of the law, every personal injury case, regardless of the circumstances leading to the injury, is a “negligence” case.

 “Negligence” is a legal term that means to act with unreasonable carelessness under the circumstances.
-Whether you were injured on the highway or in a grocery store or in a hospital, you will have to establish these four elements of negligence in order to prevail in your personal injury case:
+Whether you were injured on the highway, in a grocery store, or in a hospital, you will have to establish these four elements of negligence in order to prevail in your personal injury case: